 The PR form will show the following:

 All requisitions must be signed by the departmental heads or designate, who should ensure that the item(s) are within the budget or should seek authority to procure as per policy.
 Any persons designated to authorize requisitions in acting capacity must have the authority given in writing clearly stating the period authorized.

 Goods and services will only be procured within approved budgets except in case of emergencies, which has to be approved by the executive director.
 The departmental heads should ensure that actual procurement throughout the year remains within the budget of each project or provided service.
 The financial officer shall assist the procurement officer in conducting periodic checks on procurement activities to ensure that they conform with FNC policies and procedures.

 It is the responsibility of the person who signs the purchase order to verify that the following have been, done whether or not he/she actually collects the goods concerned.

-- That the quality and price of goods is as
+- That the quality and price of goods is same as what was requested

 - That all goods delivered have been securely and inventory records appropriately updated.